Taobat – A Nature Lovers’ Paradise - UrduPoint

 “We face harsh winter.
 Snow engulfs our houses and pavements from December to March,” remarked Nasir Ali, a resident of the area.
 “Our people have to gather ration and wood during summers and lock inside their houses during peak winter season.”

-Being in far flung region, the area lacks some most essential amenities like well equipped hospitals, paved roads, gas and higher education institutes.
+Being in far flung region, the area lacks some essential amenities like well-equipped hospitals, paved roads, gas and higher education institutes.

 “Although 60% tourists coming to Kashmir visit Taobat, yet the area still lacks basic amenities,” Nasir said.
 “Even for communication, the tourists have to purchase special Scom SIMs as other networks do not operate here.”